Peter Carey (Australian rules footballer)

 Peter Gareth Carey (born 27 January 1954) is a former Australian rules footballer who played for the Glenelg Football Club in the South Australian National Football League (SANFL) from 1971 to 1988.

 Nicknamed "Super" and regarded as surprisingly agile for a player of his considerable size and a strong overhead mark, Carey began his career playing mainly as a forward, forming a memorable partnership with full-forward Fred Phillis, before moving into the ruck for the remainder of his career.

-He is the current SANFL, South Australian elite football and Glenelg games record holder, and is the only SANFL player to have played 400 games or more, with Travis Boak becoming the second South Australian elite football player to play 400 games in Round 5 of the 2025 AFL season.
+He is the current SANFL, South Australian elite football and Glenelg games record holder, and is the only SANFL or South Australian elite player to have played 400 premiership games or more.

-Carey's total of 423 premiership games was the elite Australian rules football record until it was broken by Michael Tuck in the 1991 AFL Qualifying Final, and remained the record for most games played by an elite Australian rules footballer born in South Australia until it was broken by Craig Bradley in Round 2 of the 2001 AFL season.
-As of 2022, Carey ranks fifth behind Bradley (464), Shaun Burgoyne (433), Brent Harvey (432) and Tuck (426).
+Carey's total of 423 premiership games was the elite Australian rules football record until it was broken by Michael Tuck in the 1991 AFL Qualifying Final, and was also the record for most games played by an elite Australian rules footballer born in South Australia until it was broken by Craig Bradley in Round 2 of the 2001 AFL season.
+As of 2025, Carey ranks sixth behind Bradley (464), Shaun Burgoyne (433), Brent Harvey (432), Tuck (426) and Scott Pendlebury (425).

-Carey also played 19 interstate football matches for South Australia and 25 pre-season/night series matches for Glenelg (which are counted as senior by the SANFL but not the VFL/AFL).
-If these are included, Carey played a total of 467 career senior games, which was an elite Australian rules football record until broken by Bradley in either of Round 11 of 2001 (using the AFL's total), Round 18 of 2000 (excluding Bradley's International Rules matches), or Round 11 of 2000 (using Bradley's overall total).
+Carey also played 19 interstate football/State Of Origin matches for South Australia and 25 pre-season/night series matches for Glenelg (which are counted as senior by the SANFL but not the VFL/AFL).
+If these are included, Carey played a total of 467 career senior games, which was an elite Australian rules football record until broken by Bradley in either of Round 11 of 2001 (using the VFL/AFL's total) or Round 11 of 2000 (using Bradley's overall total).